-So... how many push-ups can you do?
-This number is often tossed around as a benchmark for strength — and with good reason!
-Push-ups are one of the best upper-body exercises.
-They build muscle, strength and endurance.
+The number of push-ups you can do is often tossed around as a benchmark for strength — and with good reason.
+Push-ups are one of the best upper-body exercises, building muscle size, strength and endurance.

 How to Do the Push-Up Challenge

-Proper Push-Up Form
+Step 3: Master Proper Push-Up Form

 - Bend your elbows as you lower your chest to the ground, keeping your hips level.
 Your elbows should be at about 45-degree angles from your body.

 - Once you lower as far as you can, push yourself back up to a plank.